JimmyLi-Network/SpecSensingSDR/README.md

 # SpecSensingSDR
-Our hardware platform design for spectrum sensing that is fully programmable can be also used for general software-defined radio platform.
+Our custom-designed hardware platform design for spectrum sensing that is fully programmable can be also used for general software-defined radio platform.

 #Schematic
 The circuit design of each blocks